Suzlon, YES Bank, VIL, Tata Motors: 17 of 20 top retail favourite stocks fall amid Iran war - BusinessToday

 Tata Motors Passenger Vehicles Ltd (Tata Motors PV), Indian Oil Corporation Ltd (IOC), Tata Motors Ltd, IDFC First Bank Ltd, Vodafone Idea Ltd (VIL), State Bank of India (SBI), Tata Steel Ltd and YES Bank Ltd are among 17 of the 20 stocks with the highest number of retail investors that have fallen up to 15 per cent since the Iran war began on February 28 (weekend).

 Coal India Ltd, NTPC Ltd and Tata Power Company Ltd bucked the weak trend, data compiled from corporate database AceEquity suggests.
+Suzlon Energy Ltd was flat for the period.

 Tata Motors PV, which had 65.47 lakh retail investors as of December 31, 2025, has seen its shares plunging 15.32 per cent since February 27, as the stock slid to Rs 324.45 level from Rs 383.15 level.
 YES Bank, with second highest retail investors at 60.13 lakh, saw its shares falling 6.84 per cent to Rs 19.31 from Rs 20.73 earlier.
 Tata Motors Ltd, India's largest manufacturer of trucks and buses, fell 12.14 per cent since February 27.
 There were 59.80 lakh retail investors in Tata Motors at the end of Q3.